Anti-Inflammatory Diet Plan →

 BOARD ONE

-2. Pour the eggs into a hot greased skillet.
-Keep the heat on medium/medium low.
-Using a wooden spatula or spoon, begin pushing the eggs towards the outer edges of pan.
-Once they start to slightly cook (in the middle), then mix in 1/2 tbsp or 1 tbsp cream cheese.
-Stir into the eggs evenly.
+2. Pour the egg mixture into a greased skillet on medium-low heat.
+Using a wooden spatula or spoon, begin pushing the eggs towards the outer edges of the pan.
+Once they start to slightly cook (in the middle), stir in cream cheese.
 Stop cooking eggs when they are about 80% done and slightly runny.

 3. Transfer the scrambled eggs into a small baking dish or individual ramekins.
-Place in oven on cookie sheet and bake at 350F for 10 minutes or until top of eggs are golden.
-Season with pinch of sea salt, basil, and dollop of cream on top if desired.
+Place in the oven on a cookie sheet and bake for 10 minutes or until the top of the eggs are golden.
+Season with a pinch of salt, basil, and pour of heavy cream on top if desired.

-4. Served baked eggs on wooden or maple board with spoons and forks.
-Accompanied by avocado and toast (gluten free), gouda or cheddar, fresh basil, ham or Prosciutto, cherry tomatoes, and fresh coffee.
+4. Served baked eggs on wooden board with spoons and forks.
+Accompanied by gouda cheese, avocado toast with tzatziki sauce, fresh basil, prosciutto, cherry tomatoes, and fresh coffee.

 BOARD TWO

-1. Place 4-5 large organic eggs in salted (pinch of salt) boiling water for 5 1/2 minutes.
+1. In a medium-sized soup pot, bring water to a boil and place 6 eggs and 1 teaspoon salt.
+Boil for 5 ½ minutes.
 Remove eggs and place into an ice water bath for 15 minutes before peeling and serving.

-2. Place soft boiled eggs in serving dish and arrange on large board or marble with bowls of fresh fruit, yogurt, granola, figs/candied oranges, Oatmeal bites or gluten free breakfast cookies, and cheese.
-Spoons on the side.
+2. Place soft boiled eggs in a serving dish and arrange on a large board with bowls of fresh fruit, yogurt with honey and granola, figs, candied oranges, Oatmeal bites or gluten free breakfast cookies, cheese and fresh orange juice.

 BOARD THREE

-1. Toast your waffles in toaster oven or oven, then slice into wedges.
+1. Toast your waffles in a toaster oven, then slice into wedges.
 Fully cook your sausage links.

-2. Arrange waffles and sausage on wooden board with dip bowls of honey butter and maple syrup.
+2. Arrange waffles and sausages on a wooden board with small bowls of honey butter and maple syrup.

-3. Fresh fruit to arrange around the waffles and sausage.
-Kiwi and Pomegranate are lovely!
+3. Arrange fresh fruit around the waffles and sausage.

-4. Serve with Coffee or your favorite type of latte (non dairy, turmeric tea latte, cashew cream latte, etc.)
+4. Serve with Coffee or your favorite type of latte/turmeric tea latte

 BOARD FOUR

-1. Slice peeled hard boiled eggs in half.
-Best if using pre-peel hard boiled eggs.
+1. Slice peeled hard boiled eggs in half (try using pre-peeled hard boiled eggs).

-2. Arrange on wooden board with 1/2 c cream cheese (in small bowl with spoon), honey to mix into cream cheese or to dip, fresh cut apples, glazed nuts, and gluten free crackers.
+2. Arrange on a wooden board with cream cheese in a small bowl, honey (can mix into the cream cheese or spread on cheddar), apples, nuts, cheese, and crackers.

 Notes

-• For gluten free sausage, check out Applegate Farms.
+Sausage – For pre-cooked gluten-free sausage, check out Applegate Farms.

 • Cook Time: 15